 An agreement was signed in 2018 with the Eastern Economic Corridor (EEC) to provide career-focused BTECs to Thai colleges and learners.
 The partnership between Pearson and the EEC has the main goal of helping support economic growth and developing infrastructure in Thailand through the provision of quality, career-focused qualifications.

 Read about our agreement with the Malaysian Exam Syndicate (MES).
-Pearson acknowledges that the grading benchmark of the Malaysia National Certificate of Education exam in Principles of Accounting is equivalent to LCCI Level 2 Bookkeeping and Accounting, providing students with the opportunity to dual-certificate.
+Pearson acknowledges that the grading benchmark of the Malaysia National Certificate of Education exam in Principles of Accounting is equivalent to LCCI Level 2 Bookkeeping and Accounting, providing students with the opportunity to gain dual certification.

 We supported the government by completing a detailed assessment of the TVET system with recommendations for improvements to the system and to workforce engagement.
 This resulted in a substantial project to develop an inspection system, national qualifications framework and occupational standards and curriculum in key vocational subject areas.